 Annexation at this time, prior to construction of the LNWI, will allow the City of West Sacramento and Yolo County official representation on the Board of Directors of the District.
-This representation will give the City and Yolo County a vote and voice on the approval process and construction of any proposed interceptor (LNWI), if approved to be constructed through the Yolo County and the City of West Sacramento.
+This representation will give the City and Yolo County a vote and voice on the approval process and construction of the interceptor (LNWI).
 This is a very important advantage for both Yolo County and the City of West Sacramento.